Setting Cadences: Daily, Weekly, Monthly

 • Frequency: Weekly

-• Day(s) of week: Select which day(s) the task should generate.
-You can select multiple days if the task happens more than once per week but not every day (e.g., Tuesdays and Fridays).
+• Day(s) of week: Select the specific day(s).
+You can select multiple days for tasks that happen more than once a week but not every day (e.g., Tuesdays and Fridays).

 Use Weekly Cadence for Weekly Tasks